A mug, pen and paper work on a wooden table.Rental payments are our main source of income and we use it to:

 What do I do if I can’t afford the increase?

-We know you might be concerned or unhappy about the proposed rent increase, however allowing rent arrears to build up on your account could mean you end up in more debt, making life more difficult.
+Allowing rent arrears to build up on your account could mean you end up in more debt, making life more difficult.
+We can offer support to help if you’re feeling worried about rent payments.

-A better approach would be to seek advice from our welfare team.
-This dedicated team work with our rents team and can help you manage your money as well as make sure you receive the right amount of benefit and support.
+You can gain helpful advice from our Welfare Team.
+This dedicated team work with our Rents Team and can help you manage your money as well as make sure you receive the right amount of benefits and any funding support you are eligible for.

-Our welfare team secure millions of pounds each year for residents, so please take advantage of this service now.
-You can contact them by calling 01296 732600.
-Alternatively there is advice and support available from your local Citizens Advice.
-Contact them online via www.citizensadvice.org.uk.
+Our Welfare Team secure millions of pounds each year for residents, take a look at our Annual report to Residents for the latest figure.
+Please take advantage of this service now, you can contact them by calling 01296 732600.

 Do you have to increase my rent?

-We don’t have to increase your rent, we could leave it as it is.
+We don’t have to increase your rent we could leave it as it is.
 However, this would mean that some things would have to stop.
-Within our financial plan we have budgeted for the rent increase from April 2024, which means we can keep our promises of more houses and investing in your communities and homes.
+Within our financial plan we have budgeted for the rent increase which means we can keep our promises of more houses and investing in your home and community.

-If we keep rent as it is we simply can’t deliver on what we said we would do, which means tough choices like building less or not at all, and investing less in neighbourhoods.
+If we keep rent as it is we simply can’t deliver on what we said we would do.
+This means we would need to make tough choices like reducing services, building less or not at all, and investing less in neighbourhoods.
 But we don’t think that’s right.
-We want to look after your homes and communities for future generations.
+We want to look after homes and communities for you and future generations.

 I pay a service charge, do the same increases apply?

-We increase variable service charges in line with our policy.
-A service charge statement is sent annually, however we can give you a full breakdown of your service charge.
+We can give you a full breakdown of your service charge so you can see what it costs to look after your communal areas.
 To request a breakdown, please email servicecharges@fairhive.co.uk.

 What will you spend the extra rental income on?

-Rental money is always spent on maintaining your home, delivering new homes and investing in your communities.
-We regularly share how we're performing through the Annual Tenant Standards Report.
-You can view the latest report on our website at www.fairhive.co.uk/tenant-standards-reports which will also give you a full breakdown of how we have spent your rent over the last 12 months
+Rental money is always spent on maintaining your home, delivering new homes and investing in our communities.
+We regularly share how we're performing through the Annual Report to Residents which you can view on our website.

 I claim Universal Credit (UC), will I have to reapply and will this result in a delay in my rent being paid?

 You don’t have to complete a brand new claim with the Department for Work and Pensions (DWP), simply tell them, via the DWP portal (your journal), what the new amount will be.
-It is important that you do this as soon as the rent increase is applied on 1st April to ensure that you get paid the right amount of UC.
-If you’re late reporting them, UC won’t usually backdate and you will miss out on money you are entitled to.
+We will confirm the increase with them (via the landlord portal).

-What if Universal Credit doesn't cover the rent increase?
+What if UC doesn’t cover the rent increase?

 I don’t claim benefits, do I have to adjust my Direct Debit (DD) mandate with my bank or will this happen automatically?